Create Hierarchy in Power BI

 Please select the field that you want to add (let me select product), and right-click on it will open the context menu.
 Select the Add to Hierarchy, and then select the name (Product Category)

-Add to Hierarchy Option in Desktop 6
+Add Fields to Hierarchy

 Now you can see the Product under it.